MadhavJivrajani/halp/README.md

     <img src="https://raw.githubusercontent.com/ashleymcnamara/gophers/master/WonderWomanGopher.png" width="300" height="300">
 </p>

-`halp` is a command line utility that lets you display messages in morse code on your capslock LED, or any LED for that matter as long the appearance of the states of the LEDs are distinct for values of `0` and `1`.
+`halp` is a command line utility that lets you display messages in morse code on your capslock LED, keyboard backlight (if you have it) or using your screen's brightness!

 ### Note:
 `halp` will only work if you're running Linux.
 The original purpose of developing this was to learn more about the concept of 'everyhting in linux is a file' and learn more about how permissions in linux work.
 The idea originated after watching [this](https://www.youtube.com/watch?v=Z56Jmr9Z34Q&feature=emb_title) video.